Versioned Python nodes Local or remote runs Run history and artifacts

 From a function to a reusable node in three steps.

-Start with one trusted Python function. splime makes the path obvious: register an environment, publish the node, then call it - locally first, and on a private worker when you need a different machine.
+Start with one trusted Python function. splime makes the path obvious: register an environment, publish the node into the local daemon library, then call it - locally first, and on a private worker when you need a different machine.

 01 Publish a function